Welcome to today's edition of the Rush 24-7 podcast.

 By the way, Chicago Tribune, today, SUV sales stir as gas prices sink.

-Despite our previous caller, if you think, if you think that this is a recipe for making all this work, the you know the big three automakers used to be able to play poker with the government all day long.
+If you think, if you think that this is a recipe for making all this work, the big three automakers used to be able to play poker with the government all day long.

 They held the cards.